Peeragogy/Peeragogy.github.io/action.md

 and this accompanying syllabus will provide a seed for a new phase of learning, with many new contributors and new ideas drawn from real-life applications.

+We began with these four questions:

+1.  *How does a motivated group of self-learners choose a subject or skill to learn?*

+2.  *How can this group identify and select the best learning resources about that topic?*

+3.  *How will these learners identify and select the appropriate technology and communications tools and platforms to accomplish their learning goal?*

+4.  *What does the group need to know about learning theory and practice to put together a successful peer-learning program?*

 <span>Micro-</span>Case Study: The Peeragogy Project, Year 2
 ------------------------------------------------------------